maciejczyzewski/bottomline/README.md

   - [__::last](src/__/collections/last.php)

+  Get the last element of an array.
+Passing n returns the last n elements.

   ```php
   __::last([1, 2, 3, 4, 5], 2);
   // → [4, 5]
   ```

   - [__::map](src/__/collections/map.php)

+  Returns an array of values by mapping each in collection through the iterator.

   ```php
   __::map([1, 2, 3], function($n) {